At one end of Chora, in the northeastern part, the ruins of the medieval citadel dominate the settlement from a 250 meters peak.

 A stone staircase and an arched gate from above which hot water or oil were thrown over the enemies take you to the inner fortification (930 square meters), where there were two cisterns, on the northern and on the southern part of the square tower.
 Also to the south there were the ruins of a chapel probably built in the post Byzantine period.

-The citadel is open daily from the 1st of April till the 31st of Octomber, from Thursday to Sunday between 8.30 a.m. and 16.00 p.m. and the entrance is free.
+Usually the citadel is open daily from the 1st of April till the 31st of Octomber, from Thursday to Sunday between 8.30 a.m. and 16.00 p.m.